hghcomphys/pantea/README.rst

 What is it?
 -----------
-MLPOT is a Python library to facilitate development of the emerging machine-learning (ML) interatomic potentials in computational physics and chemistry.
-Such potentials are essential for performing large-scale molecular dynamics (MD) simulations of complex materials at the atomic scale and with ab initio accuracy.
+MLPOT is a Python framework that helps in the development of emerging machine learning interatomic potentials for use in computational physics and chemistry.
+These potentials are necessary for conducting large-scale molecular dynamics simulations of complex materials at the atomic level with ab initio accuracy.

 Why MLPOT?
 ----------
-* Offers a generic and flexible design simplifies introducing atomic descriptors and potentials
+* The design of MLPOT is `simple` and `flexible`, which makes it easy to incorporate atomic descriptors and potentials
-* Utilizes `autograd` that makes definition of new descriptors quite easy
+* It uses `autograd` to make defining new descriptors straightforward
-* Pythonic design with an optimized implementation using just-in-time (JIT) compilations
+* MLPOT is written purely in Python and optimized with `just-in-time` (JIT) compilation.
-* Supports GPU-computing that can speeds up preprocessing steps and model trainings order(s) of magnitude
+* It also supports `GPU computing`, which can significantly speed up preprocessing and model training.

 Important
 ---------

-MLPOT is not a molecular dynamics (MD) simulation package but a framework to develop ML-based potentials used for the MD simulations.
+MLPOT is a framework for creating machine learning-based potentials for use in molecular dynamics simulations, rather than a package for conducting molecular dynamics simulations itself.

 .. note::
-        This library is under heavy development and the current focus is on the implementation of high-dimensional neural network potential (HDNNP) proposed by Behler et al. (`2007 <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.98.146401>`_).
+        This package is under heavy development and the current focus is on the implementation of high-dimensional neural network potential (HDNNP) proposed by Behler et al. (`2007 <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.98.146401>`_).